Dear Valued Member of the Moonfare Network,

 If you have any questions, please reach out to one of our representatives.
 We will be happy to assist you.

 Want to earn rewards for your referrals?
-Discover our Ambassador Programme.
+Discover The Investor Club.

 Moonfare does not make investment recommendations and no communication, through this website or otherwise should be construed as a recommendation of any security.
 Alternative investments in private placements are highly illiquid, speculative, and involve a high degree of risk.
 Past performance is not indicative of future results.
 Investors may not get back their money originally invested and those who cannot afford to lose their entire investment should not invest.
 Prior to investing, carefully consider the respective fund documentation for details about potential risks, charges, and expenses.
 The value of an investment may go down as well as up.
 An investment in a private equity ("PE") fund or investment vehicle is not the same as a deposit with a banking institution.
 Investors receive illiquid and/or restricted membership interests that may be subject to holding period requirements and/or liquidity concerns.
 Investors who cannot hold an investment for the long term (at least 10 years) should not invest.
 In the most sensible investment strategy for PE investing, PE should only be part of your overall investment portfolio.
 The PE portion of your portfolio may include a balanced portfolio of different PE funds.
 For additional information, including Moonfare's affiliates, please see here.